Stacked bar chart

 Edge cases

-Edge cases for Stacked bar chart are pretty much the same as Bar chart has.
+Edge cases for stacked bar chart align with those of the Bar chart.

 Usage in UX/UI